Njuru007/Njuru007/README.md

 Are you seeking such talent?
 Reach out to me via Email: [![Gmail Badge](https://img.shields.io/badge/-njurunjoroge@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:njurunjoroge@gmail.com)](mailto:njurunjoroge@gmail.com)

 ## 🚢: How do I accomplish projects?
-✨  I Build using the .NET eco-system, a collection of tools, libraries, and services built by Microsoft <br/>
+✨  I build using the .NET eco-system, a collection of tools, libraries, and services built by Microsoft <br/>
-✨  💡 I build and work on projects using Blazor, Windows Forms, ASP Net Core or using MAUI <br/>
+✨  I build 💡 and work on projects using Blazor, Windows Forms, ASP Net Core or using MAUI <br/>
 ✨  I interact with data using ADO.NET and Entity Framework <br/>
 ✨  Visual Studio IDE is my Play Ground <br/>